Dieffenbach's rail

-Dieffenbach's rail (Moriori: meriki or mehoriki, Hypotaenidia dieffenbachii) is an extinct flightless species of bird from the family Rallidae.
+Dieffenbach's rail (Gallirallus dieffenbachii), known in the Moriori language as meriki or mehoriki, is an extinct flightless bird in the rail family.
 It was endemic to the Chatham Islands.
+The species was formerly placed in the genus Hypotaenidia.

+Extinction

 The only recorded living specimen of Dieffenbach's rail was captured in 1840 by Ernst Dieffenbach, who is commemorated in the scientific and common name of the species.
-It became extinct due to hunting and introduced predators, perhaps soon after 1840.
+It became extinct due to hunting and introduced predators, perhaps soon after 1872.

+Taxonomy

-The Dieffenbach's rail was sympatric with the flightless Chatham rail.
+The Dieffenbach's rail was sympatric with the flightless Chatham rail (Cabalus modestus).
 Their sympatry suggests parallel evolution after separate colonisation of the Chatham Islands by a common volant ancestor, presumably the buff-banded rail (Hypotaenidia philippensis).
-A 2014 genetic analysis found that the taxa were not particularly closely related, with Dieffenbach's rail being sister to the group of Hypotaenidia including the Buff-banded rail, while the Chatham rail was found to be in a more basal position.
+A 2014 genetic analysis found that the taxa were not particularly closely related, with Dieffenbach's rail being sister to the group of Hypotaenidia including the buff-banded rail, while the Chatham rail was found to be in a more basal position.
+It is still considered to be in the genus Gallirallus by some experts.